 The tax currently payable is based on taxable profit for the year.
-Taxable profit differs from net profit as reported in the income statement because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
+Taxable profit differs from net profit as reported in the profit and loss account because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
 The company's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the reporting end date.